Thomas Baulch

-Thomas William Baulch (born c.
-1999) is an Australian rules footballer and social media personality.
+Thomas William Baulch (born 26 November 1999) is an Australian social media personality and Australian rules footballer.
 He is the founder and CEO of Prime Train, a fitness business he began in 2020.

 As of October 2023, he has more than 450,000 followers on social media, including 280,000 on TikTok.

 Football career

-Early years
+Early life and junior career

-Baulch was born in Gladstone, grew up in Kojonup Western Australia, played footy for Kojonup Cougars.
-He moved to Queensland and played for the Mackay City Hawks as an under-13s player in the AFL Mackay competition in 2012, and was named in AFL Mackay representative sides as an under-14s player in 2013 and under-16s player in 2015.
+Baulch was born in Gladstone and grew up in Kojonup, Western Australia, playing football for Kojonup Cougars.
+He moved to Queensland and played for the Mackay City Hawks as a junior and spent several years in the Gold Coast Suns Academy development program.
+In 2017, Baulch moved to Perth and joined in the West Australian Football League (WAFL) Colts competition, playing 20 games over two seasons.

-WAFL

-In 2017, Baulch moved to Perth and joined in the West Australian Football League (WAFL) Colts competition, playing six games in his first season.

-He played a further 14 games in 2018, and was the ninth-highest possession winner in the Colts that year, with a total of 340 possessions.
+State league career